OfficeDev/office-js-docs-pr/reference/word/contentcontrol.md

 #### Returns
 [InlinePicture](inlinepicture.md)

-#### Known Issues
+#### Known issues
-In word online, only support insertLoacation as 'Replace', if you use 'Start' or 'End', it will fail.
+In Word Online, only the 'Replace' value is supported for the _insertLocation_ parameter.
+If you use the 'Start' or 'End' values, the operation will fail.
-Internal Bug 995700: When inserting inline pictures into content control, you can only choose ‘Replace’ as the insertLocation.
-This bug will be fixed by end of year 2016 with our on going project.

 ### insertOoxml(ooxml: string, insertLocation: InsertLocation)
 Inserts OOXML or wordProcessingML into the content control at the specified location.
 The insertLocation value can be 'Replace', 'Start' or 'End'.